 The decedent's final individual income tax return is usually signed by either the personal representative (or trustee) or, in the case of a joint return, by the surviving spouse (who signs as surviving spouse if a fiduciary has not been appointed).
 Section 6012(b)(1) authorizes the decedent's final return to be signed by "his executor, administrator, or other person charged with the property of such decedent."
-This could include personal representatives, trustees, claiming successors, surviving joint owners, and designated beneficiaries.
+This could include personal representatives, trustees, claiming successors, surviving joint owners, and beneficiaries of various accounts.
 See also the instructions to Form 1040, §2203, §7701(a)(6), Reg. §1.6012-3(b)(1) and CCA 201334040.
 If a decedent left behind both a probate estate and a formerly-revocable trust, it is not entirely clear whether the personal representative or the trustee should sign the decedent's final individual return, but Rev. Rul.
 79-409, 1979-2 C.B.
 208, suggests that the personal representative has primary responsibility for filing the decedent's final individual income tax return.
 SCA 200139031 agrees.

-The fiduciary income tax return is signed by the personal representative or trustee.
-6061; Reg.
-6061-1(a); 7701(a)(6).
-If two fiduciaries are serving as co-fiduciaries, then only one needs to sign the fiduciary income tax return.
+The fiduciary income tax return is signed by the personal representative or trustee. \( 6061; \text{ Reg. } \) \( 6061-1(a); \( \) \( 7701(a)(6). \) If two fiduciaries are serving as cofiduciaries, then only one needs to sign the fiduciary income tax return.
 See the instructions to Form 1041.
-In contrast, if two or more fiduciaries are serving, all need to sign the Form 706 estate tax return, Reg.
-20.6018-2, although the instructions to the Form 706 state that only one fiduciary needs to sign.
-See also 2203 and 6018(a)(1) regarding the signing of estate tax returns, which state that the court-appointed executor is required to sign the estate tax return.
-See also Reg.
-20.6018-2.
-Although 2203 states that if no executor is appointed, any person in possession of the decedent's property is required to file an estate tax return, that code section does not apply to income tax returns, although many practitioners apply that rule to income tax returns.
+In contrast, if two or more fiduciaries are serving, all need to sign the Form 706 estate tax return, Reg. §20.6018-2, although the instructions to the Form 706 state that only one fiduciary needs to sign.
+See also \$2203 and \$6018(a)(1) regarding the signing of estate tax returns, which state that the court-appointed executor is required to sign the estate tax return.
+See also Reg. §20.6018-2.
+Although $\S 2203$ states that if no executor is appointed, any person in possession of the decedent's property is required to file an estate tax return, that code section does not apply to income tax returns, although many practitioners apply that rule to income tax returns.
+However, CCA 201405016 indicates that the IRS Chief Counsel does not consider that statute to be applicable to income taxes, gift taxes, or GST taxes.
+(If a person holds assets that are to be included in the gross estate but declines to cooperate in the preparation of the estate tax return, \( 6018(b) \) requires the executor to supply their name(s) to the IRS.
+That fact can be used to encourage their cooperation.)